DigitalSurvival/Stage7/docs/configuration options.md

     timezone <tz>

   Parameters:
-    tz - Timezone to use (relative to /usr/share/zoneinfo/) (such as 'America/Denver', 'America/Kentucky/Louisville',
+    tz - timezone to use (relative to /usr/share/zoneinfo/)
-	  or 'America/Los_Angeles').

 rcadd - Adds the specified service to the specified runlevel.